vladimir-ovodenko-inbank/demo-ts/README.md

 ## Subject for investigation
-The mock implementation isn't ideal because it uses hardcoded responses and doesn't integrate with existing product code (importing interface).
+*  The _mock implementation_ isn't ideal because it uses hardcoded responses and doesn't integrate with existing product code (importing interface).
 This could cause unexpected problems if the API changes.
+* How to imitate authorised user in order to bypass auth page (e.g. add data to cookie, local storage) and navigate app to a right place

 ## Known issues:
 current example using locators by text, id & css without specific data attributes which will be added soon.